|Homer's Odyssey in Greece||Island of Agistri, Rosy's Little Village||One week with one prep meeting||3rd-11th May 2020||Week retreat|

 392 triple/family room

-Other costs: Flights (Right now can be found for £120-200 r/t British Air), ferry to Agistri (usually 14 euro each way but may be 40 euro for arrival if there is a strike on May 1st), one meal a day and extra trips.
-For flight purchase, please make sure you can be in Piraeus by 3 PM for May 1st to make the ferry.
-I suggest a return flight later in the day on the 8th to get you back from Agistri (travel time from Agistri to Piraeus approx. 1 hour).
+Other costs: Flights (Right now can be found for £120-200 r/t British Air), ferry to Agistri (usually 14 euro each way but may be 30 euro for arrival if the group chooses private water taxi), one meal a day and extra trips.
+For flight purchase, please make sure you can be in Piraeus by 3 PM for May 3rd to make the ferry.
+We will not be meeting on the 11th so you have choices about your return; ferry are frequent (one hour travel from Agistri to Piraeus).

 About the epic…